itrnka/ha-framework/docs/middleware.md

 ];
 ```

-This example shows, how we can have multiple instances of the same class, which are defined as singleton like instances (instance name defines the singleton).
+The example shows how we can create two instances of the same middleware with a completely different configuration (`MySQLi::class`).

 ## How to create new middleware

-Our class must implements `ha\Middleware\Middleware` or must be extended from `ha\Middleware\MiddlewareDefaultAbstract` (this abstract class has default implementation of middleware interface).
-Abstract is useful, when we can use normal functionality.
-If we need e.g. special initializon in constructor, we can implement an interface.
+Middleware class must implement interface [`ha\Middleware\Middleware`](#middleware-interface) or must be extended from an abstract class `ha\Middleware\MiddlewareDefaultAbstract`.
+The abstract class contains a predefined logic that is sufficient for the vast majority of implementations.
+If we need a special implementation, we need to implement the interface (for example, if we need something special in the constructor).

 ```php
 class MyMiddleware extends MiddlewareDefaultAbstract
 {
 }
 ```
-Next we can add lazy initialization of driver or some class instance.
+We will add lazy initialization of the driver or some class instance (it might be a class from vendor package):

 ```php
 class MyMiddleware extends MiddlewareDefaultAbstract